 Pads fitted on the wrong side of the vehicle – While pads may still fit on the inside or the outside of the rotor, they may be specific.
 Some pads are designed specifically for fitting inside or outside.
 Check the location is correct.

-Brake pads damaged or contaminated – Contaminated pads may well jam and stick inside the carrier.
-Oil road salts all contribute to general brake contamination.
+Brake pads damaged or contaminated – Contaminated pads may jam and stick inside the carrier.
+Oil road salts all contribute to general brake pad damage and contamination.

 Contaminated Brake Rotor

 So what is a contaminated brake rotor?
 A rotor, also known as a brake disc, is the circular disc seen behind the wheel.
 It’s fixed to the wheel hub and so rotates with the wheel.